-President Trump Just Ordered Military Strikes Against Syria In Response to Chemical Attack
+President Trump just ordered military strikes against Sria in response to this week's chemical attack

 Late last week, Secretary of State Rex Tillerson said that Assad's future "will be decided by the Syrian people," which, as The Daily Beast puts it, is "a euphemism used by Damascus, Moscow, and Tehran to indicate that he isn't going anywhere."

-President Trump's previous approach to Assad's crimes could perhaps best summed up by his campaign statement: "I don't like Assad at all, but Assad is killing ISIS.
-Russia is killing ISIS and Iran is killing ISIS."
+Trump's previous approach to Assad's crimes could perhaps best summed up by his campaign statement: "I don't like Assad at all, but Assad is killing ISIS.
+Russia is killing ISIS, and Iran is killing ISIS."

 ISIS isn't located in the area where the chemical weapons fell this week.